com-lihaoyi/sourcecode/README.md

   `class`, whatever, prefixed by the names of all enclosing `class`s, `trait`s, `object`s or `package`s, `def`s, `val`s, `var`s or `lazy val`s`
 - `sourcecode.Text[T]`: when you want to take a value of type `T`, but also want to get the "source text" of that particular value.
-Note that this implicit requires the `-Yrangepos` compiler flag to work, and will fail to compile otherwise.
-Also, if you have multiple statements in a `{}` block, `sourcecode.Text` will only capture the source code for the last expression that gets returned.
+Note that if you have multiple statements in a `{}` block, `sourcecode.Text` will only capture the source code for the last expression that gets returned.
+This implicit is slightly experimental; be sure to report any bugs you find!
 - `sourcecode.Name.Machine`, `sourcecode.FullName.Machine` and
   `sourcecode.Enclosing.Machine` which are similar to `sourcecode.Name`,
   `sourcecode.FullName` and `sourcecode.Enclosing` except they do not filter